anzenker/master_thesis_anzenker_2025/README.md

 •	Open Reading Frame (ORF) prediction with TransDecoder to identify whether transcripts encode complete or partial proteins, and
 •	Functional annotation with eggNOG to provide an initial overview of transcriptome functionality.

-The ms-pipeline thereby offers a reproducible and user-friendly workflow for assembling and assessing transcriptomes generated from ONT dRNA-seq data and directly placing them into a functional context.
+Together, these steps provide a reproducible and user-friendly workflow for assembling transcriptomes from ONT dRNA-seq data and placing them directly into a functional context.

 The ms-pipeline originates from a Master’s thesis project studying hybridization effects in the parthenogenetic species *Aspidoscelis (A.) neomexicanus* and its sexual parental species, *A. marmoratus* and *A. arizonae*.
 Since assembling a single transcriptome involves more than one time-consuming step, the aim was to combine and automate most of the process for efficient analysis of multiple tissue samples, species, and replicates.
-The pipeline enables quicker and standardized transcriptome assembly and functional assessment, preparing the data for subsequent analyses.
+It allows quicker and standardized transcriptome assembly and assessment, preparing the data for downstream analyses.

+**Comparison to existing workflows**
+The ms-pipeline shared similarities with [wf-transcriptome](https://github.com/nanoporetech/wf-transcriptome), which also uses minimap2 and StringTie2 for reference-guided reconstruction and additonally provides differential expression analysis.
+However, it does not offer functional annotation or completeness assessment.

+In contrast, the ms-pipeline integrates:
+- **BUSCO** for evaluating transcriptome completeness,
+- **TransDecoder** for ORF prediction,
+- **eggNOG** for functional annotation,
+- and a set of **summary plots** for functional assessment and isoform assessment.

+This makes ms-pipeline an additional solution for ONT direct RNA-seq data, combining assembly, completeness, and functional assessment in a single reproducible workflow.

 <a name="install"></a>
 ### 3.2.1 Installation Requirements